 The disconnections of urban life.
 Yun-ju is diffident, almost without affect; his wife is pregnant, and he's wonders if he should bribe the dean to secure a professorship.
 He's also bothered by a yapping dog that disturbs him in the large block of flats where he lives.
 Hyeon-nam is equally disengaged; she's a bookkeeper at same block of flats, animated only when she learns of a lost dog.
 Over the course of a few weeks, three dogs in the building go missing - Yun-ju and Hyeon-nam have a connection to each.
 So might a janitor.
 Is it a man-eat-dog world?
 Is there any cure for this ennui?
 Can anyone connect?Written by

-Originally the role of Yun-ju was designed for another actor who Joon-ho Bong was drawn to while working on the film Motel Seoninjang.
-But when it came to shooting the film, the actor who Bong referred to as "P", disappeared completely and he ended up casting Sung-jae Lee in the role.
+Originally the role of Yun-ju was designed for another actor who Bong Joon Ho was drawn to while working on the film Motel Cactus (1997).
+But when it came to shooting the film, the actor who Bong referred to as "P", disappeared completely and he ended up casting Sung-Jae Lee in the role.
 See more »

 Was this review helpful to you?